fbpx

 ARIZONA FOSTER CARE CHARITABLE ORGANIZATION TAX CREDIT

 You can help us continue creating these moments and memories for children in foster care.
 Your donation to OCJ Kids will allow us to impact foster children and youth across Arizona all year long.
-Donations to OCJ Kids are eligible for the Arizona Foster Care Charitable Organization Tax Credit ~ this means an Arizona tax credit for you of up to $500 for an individual or $1,000 for a couple.
-Donate online today at www.ocjkids.org or mail your donation to OCJ 21630 N 9th ave Ste 103, Phoenix, Arizona 85027.
+Donations to OCJ Kids are eligible for the Arizona Foster Care Charitable Organization Tax Credit ~ this means an Arizona tax credit for you of up to $618 for an individual or $1,234 for a couple.
+If you are donating before April 15, 2025 and applying your donation to 2024 – the limit is $587 for a single filing donor and $1,173 for joint filing donors.
+Donate online today at www.ocjkids.org or mail your donation to OCJ Kids 21630 N 9th Avenue, Suite 103, Phoenix, AZ 85027.
 For more information on the tax credit visit www.azdor.gov or consult your tax professional.

 What is the tax credit for charitable organizations?